Two Louisville Police Officers Shot Amid Breonna Taylor Protests

 WDRB reports: “Metrosafe confirmed to WDRB News that an officer had been shot at Brook and Broadway sometime before 8:30 p.m.
 Wednesday.
 No other information was immediately available.
 Possible injuries to the officer are unknown at this time.”

-NBC News’ Gabe Gutierrez reported that a second officer had been shot and both are receiving medical attention at Louisville University Hospital
+NBC News’ Gabe Gutierrez reported that a second officer had been shot and both are receiving medical attention at Louisville University Hospital.

 #Breaking: Louisville police tell NBC News two officers have been shot and are at Louisville University Hospital